IsraelCabrera/frigate/docs/docs/guides/getting_started.md

 More details on available detectors can be found [here](../configuration/object_detectors.md).

-Restart Frigate and you should start seeing detections for `person`.
+Restart Security and you should start seeing detections for `person`.
 If you want to track other objects, they will need to be added according to the [configuration file reference](../configuration/reference.md).

 ### Step 5: Setup motion masks